HectorVilas/odin-memory-card/README.md

 Now I should make the game menu where the player choses how many cards wants, and another for the game over.
 I think those two menues should be the same, just changing what it says (a welcome message, a "you win" and a "you lose").

 Once I have it ready, I can start replacing the placeholders with the API response.
 This time I'm gonna need `useEffect`.

+## update 4
+Today I made the menu and added a few dynamic elements, like the numbers of correct cards chosen, high score, a "welcome"/"you win"/"you lose" title and a few buttons with different quantities of cards to play.

+The code feels like a mess, I had to lift some `useState`s from cards and play area and pass them as properties to the children, and now it feels messy.
+I also have a `useState` that got more than one purpose (quantity of cards set to `undefined` on start to know if the game has started at least once or not), but at the same time got rid of other `useState`s, like the `isGameOver` one.

+I'm not completely satisfied by the mess I made, but at least the game works.
+I don't feel like rewriting the code, I don't want to spend so much time in the same project when it comes to just a practice, so I'll try to improve on my next project.

+### what's next
+With the game working, now I can start using the API to get images and text for each card, then work in the dark mode, and the game will be finished.